 Do as Jesus did

-In the rabbinic tradition, disciples tried to imitate their teacher in every part of life.
+In the rabbinic tradition, disciples sought to imitate their teacher in every area of life.
 Jesus embraced this pattern but took it even further.
 The goal was not only to learn His teachings and follow His example, but to become like Him—to reflect His character, His heart, and His way of life.

 Instead of chasing abstract virtues like love or humility, the disciple looks at how Jesus lived them.
 We see love in the way Jesus welcomed the outsider, touched the leper, forgave His enemies, and laid down His life.
 Through the story of Jesus, these virtues become clear and visible.

-In discipleship we are not trying to change ourselves through sheer effort or through passive waiting.
+In discipleship we are not trying to change ourselves through sheer effort, nor are we simply waiting passively for God to do the work.
 Instead, we place ourselves close to the Master—learning His teachings, adopting His rhythms, practicing His way of life, and allowing the Spirit to transform us as we walk with Him.
 We become what we behold.

 As we spend time with Jesus, learn from Him, and follow His example, His life begins to shape our own.
 Our thoughts, reactions, priorities, and relationships gradually begin to reflect the character of Christ.